-Draft version April 14, 2018 in the Galactic Center The Galactic center is a hotbed of star formation site and three of the most massive voung star clr.
-Rochester Institute of Technology, Rochester, Ny The Galactic center is a hotbed of star formation site and three of the most massive young star christial mar ABSTRACT Would be Potential Probes of it. formation site and three of the most massive young star clear the Galaxy.
+Department of Astronomy, Universion April 14, 2018 in the Galactic Center The Galactic center is a hotbed of star formation site and three of the most massive voung star chr.
+Rochester Institute of Technology, Rochester, Ny The Galactic center is a hotbed of star formation site and three of the most massive young star christial mar ABSTRACT Would be Potential Probes of it. formation site and three of the most massive young star clients a rich environment, it contains more stars with initial mar clients are clients.
 This review concerns the volume stell. else in the Galaxy.
-This review concerns the young stelly formation in the young stelly as it relates to massive star formation in the young stell region.
+This review concerns with initial me formation in the young stelly as it relates to massive star formation in the young stell region.
 The nonmar stars is as it relates to massive star formation in the region.
-The stars in the hulk c the stars surrounding the population of younger stars in the Calartic center shope, and the bulk of the recently The stars surrounding the central black hole, and the bulk of the central black hole, and the bulk of the central black hole, and the bulk of the similar nonulations that must have been forn The fossil record in the Galactic center suggests that the recently to the fossil record in the Galactic center suggests that must have been forme.
+The stars in the hulk c the stars surrounding the population of younger stars in the Calartic center surgests that the bulk of the recently the stars surrounding the central black hole, and the bulk of the central black hole, and the bulk of the central black hole, and the bulk of the similar nonulations that must have been forn The fossil record in the Galactic center suggests that the recently to the fossil record in the Galactic center suggests that must have been forme.